Noble: What if we completely reconfigured how we

 the Backcasting triangle we used to compare Backcasting to Forecasting

-population's obvious actions (behaviour) by giving instructions, or
+to change the population's obvious actions (behaviour) by giving instructions,

 The change must be based on common and/or suitable premises, con-sidering

 all parts of the concerned society's member-groups (not only those of